Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: PEN scintillation detector

 \section{PEN scintillation detector}

 PEN is a semi-crystalline aromatic polymer which co-exists in both the crystalline and amorphous phases~\cite{PEN_selfveto}.
 The PEN component used for this measurement is an amorphous sample produced by an injection molding process described in Ref.~\cite{PEN_selfveto}.
-The commercially available PEN used to produce this component was supplied by Teonex, TN-8065S.
-The PEN component is 5.08 cm in diameter and 0.5 cm thick (Fig. \ref{fig:PEN_piece}).
+The PEN material used to produce this component was sourced from Teonex, batch TN-8065S, with a diameter of 5.08 cm and a thickness of 0.5 cm~(Fig.~\ref{fig:PEN_piece}).

 The detector consisted of three main components; a 3D printed cap to hold the PEN component and optically seal the detector, the PEN component itself, and a photomultiplier tube (PMT).
 For the measurement conducted using nuclear reaction neutrons, a Hamamatsu R6233 2" PMT was used.
 This tube is a hybrid design with box-and-grid technology to maximize light collection, and linear focused technology to improve pulse linearity~\cite{HamPMT}.
 For the measurement conducted using spontaneous fission neutrons, a Hamamatsu R7224 2" PMT was used.
 This tube has a linear focused design, with a smaller transient time spread and larger gain, resulting in a lower light threshold and improved time resolution, and therefore energy resolution.
-The same detector used for the fission chamber measurement was used in the DD generator measurement.
+The same detector was used for both the spontaneous fission measurement and the DD generator measurement.
 Both detectors were lined with Teflon which serves as the optical reflector, and the component was optically coupled to the face of the PMT using Saint Gobain optical coupling compound, BC-630.